 Motley Rice’s work related to lead poisoning involves both trying to prevent lead poisoning from happening in communities and homes, and also representing people whose health has already been negatively affected by lead poisoning.

-Due to our experience and knowledge, we also working with co-counsel to fight for people poisoned by lead in Wisconsin in more than 170 cases.
+We are also working with co-counsel to fight for people poisoned by lead in Wisconsin in more than 170 cases.
 These cases were reactivated in July 2014 when a court of appeals overturned a Wisconsin federal judge’s previous ruling, making it possible for people suffering from lead poisoning to pursue the makers of harmful white lead carbonate for negligence and strict liability.

 We are proud of our longstanding relationships with lead paint researchers, scientists and doctors who support efforts to help victims of childhood lead poisoning and prevent future harm.